yuhun-Jun/fast24_ae/README.md

 Except for the ramdisk evaluation, actual devices are necessary to perform these tests.
 Performance variations may occur depending on system and device status, but the trends are guaranteed.

 **Caution!!!:**
-The experiments below access real devices and perform a full-area trim (secure erase) during operation.
+The following experiments access actual devices and perform a full-area trim (secure erase) during their operation.
 Therefore, if multiple reviewers test simultaneously on the server, not only can results be contaminated, but there is also a risk of damaging the system.

-To ensure the trim operation is performed, a read is executed for one minute to prevent the device from entering sleep mode.
-This is done through a FIO workload named `waittrim`.
+To ensure execution of the trim operation, a read command is executed for one minute, preventing the device from entering sleep mode.
+This is done through an FIO workload named `waittrim`.

-The server provided for verification is equipped with `NVMe-A`, `B`, and `D`, and different scripts have been created to match each device number.
+The server provided for verification is equipped with `NVMe-A`, `B`, and `D`, with distinct scripts created to correspond to each device number.
 Access to devices other than those provided is strictly prohibited as they are already in use.
 Like previous experiments, each test requires an extra drive for external journaling; the default is `sdb`.